aspose-total/Aspose.Total-Products/total/en/python-net/conversion/doc-to-xlsb/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The DOC to XLSB conversion feature is a great way for Python developers to automate the conversion process of documents.
+This feature allows developers to quickly and easily convert documents into the desired Microsoft Excel format.
+This is especially useful for developers who need to quickly and accurately convert documents into the desired format.

+<h2>How Aspose.Total Helps for DOC to XLSB Conversion</h2>
-For a Python developer, who is trying to add a DOC to XLSB conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert DOC file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats.
+It helps to automate the conversion process of documents into the desired Microsoft Excel format.
+The process is mainly in two steps.
+Firstly, Aspose.Words for Python via .NET API is used to convert the DOC file to HTML.
+After that, Excel Python API Aspose.Cells for Python via .NET is used to save the created HTML into the desired Microsoft Excel format.
+This API is easy to use and provides a reliable and accurate conversion process.
+It also provides a wide range of features and options that can be used to customize the conversion process.

 {{% /blocks/products/pf/feature-page-summary %}}